SEEDIG Youth School

 - Lea Hrubenja, University of Novi Sad, Serbia

 - Nikoleta Krstić, University of Ljubljana, Serbia

-- Marko Paloski, Ss.Cyril and Methodius, The former Yugoslav Republic of Macedonia
+- Marko Paloski, Ss.Cyril and Methodius, North Macedonia

 - Efthymia Papadopoulou, National and Kapodistrian Universiy of Athens, Greece

 - Mirko Savković, University of Glasgow/Dublin City University/Charles University of Prague, Serbia